pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 == Changelog ==

+= 1.14 =
+* Updated Redux Options Framework to address bug when saving taxonomies in posts

 = 1.13 =
 * Added support for creating posts with gravity forms.
 All uploads are added as post attachments
 * New option to disable file renaming and maintain original file names (see security setting in plugin options)